 Restraining Orders in Massachusetts

 The state of Massachusetts has very strict laws about the way that restraining orders are handled.
 You may have found yourself facing a restraining order that has been taken out against you by a spouse, ex-spouse, or other individual with whom you are in close contact with.
 If you have been served with a restraining order, it is important that you retain the services of a skilled and experienced MA criminal defense lawyer from DiBella Law Offices, P.C. to represent you.
-We have more than a decade of experience, and you can rely on our legal team to support you.
+We have nearly two decades of experience, and you can rely on our legal team to support you.

 Contact our firm online today to learn more about our criminal defense counsel.